bishnucit/Cypress_Javascript/README.md

 # CYPRESS - JAVASCRIPT - AUTOMATION - Consists all possible kinds of code that can be used in cypress automation testing.
 --------------------------------------------------------------------------------------------------------------
+Use the below commands to install the dependent packages -
 --------------------------------------------------------------------------------------------------------------
 npm install cypress-fail-on-console-error
 --------------------------------------------------------------------------------------------------------------